Alfred-Nelson/spotify-clone/README.md

 A simple spotify clone to play songs from given playlist

 ## Initialize project
-step1: clone the project and move to the project directory
+step1: clone the project and move to the project directory <br />
-step2: install all dependency: `npm i`
+step2: install all dependency: `npm i` <br />
 step3: start the server: `npm run dev`

 ## About the project